This topic describes how to use the Apache Kafka connector.

 .

-Selection of Kafka, Upsert Kafka, and a Kafka JSON catalog
+Comparison among Kafka, Upsert Kafka, and a Kafka JSON catalog

-Kafka is a message queue system that allows only data addition and does not support data updates or deletions.
-Therefore, Kafka cannot process Change Data Capture (CDC) data of upstream systems and the retraction logic of operators such as aggregate and join operators during streaming SQL computing.
-If you want to write data that contains change data or retraction data to Kafka, use an Upsert Kafka result table that can perform special processing on change data.
+Kafka is a message queue system that allows for only data addition and does not support data updates or deletions.
+Therefore, Kafka cannot process Change Data Capture (CDC) data of upstream systems and the retraction logic of operators such as aggregate and join during streaming SQL computing.
+If you want to write data that contains change data or retraction data to Kafka, use an Upsert Kafka sink table that can perform special processing on change data.

 If you want to synchronize change data from one or more data tables in an upstream database to Kafka in batches, you can use a Kafka JSON catalog.
 If data that is stored in Kafka is in the JSON format, you can use a Kafka JSON catalog.
 This way, you do not need to configure the schema and parameters in the WITH clause.
 For more information, see Manage Kafka JSON catalogs.